frcdesign/FRCDesign.org/docs/mechanism-examples/index.md

 # Mechanism Examples

 "Steal from the best, invent the rest" - Mike Corsetto, Head Coach of Team 1678.
-There's nothing that hasn't already been done; don't ever be afraid of taking inspiration from designs of other robots, especially when designing in a build season.
-Both for design reference and for learning about different executions of different mechanisms, a library of a wide variety of mechanisms is being compiled here.
+Don't ever be afraid of taking inspiration from designs of other robots.
+This page acts as a design reference and learning page for a wide variety of mechanisms.

 !!!
 Note